stefanache/w10-anaconda-3-install-on-i5/README.md

 the programs uninstall management from Winsows 10 Pro(W10 Pro):
     Control Panel -> Programs (the 'Uninstall  a program' option)

-Muanual procedure of installment for Anaconda3 consist in the folowing 3-steps:
+Manual procedure of installment for Anaconda3 consist in the folowing 3-steps:

 1) check your hardware(HW) and software(SW) context(to know if apply this manual pocedure):
   go to taskbar on second icon(windows search) from your operation system(Windows 10 Pro) and type 'system'